Pseudomonas aeruginosa

 • Gram-negative non-fermenting, motile bacillus [Fig 1]; known for blue-green pus due to pyocyanin and pyoverdin pigments.

-• Drug resistance mechanisms include multiple pathways: chromosomal and inducible beta-lactamases, active efflux pumps, acquired genes and plasmid-mediated ESBLs (TEM, SHV, CTX-M), and altered permeability.[8][13]
+• Drug resistance mechanisms include multiple pathways, including chromosomal and inducible beta-lactamases, active efflux pumps, acquired genes and plasmid-mediated ESBLs (TEM, SHV, CTX-M), and altered permeability due to decreased expression of outer membrane porins.[15][19]

 • Carbapenem-resistance mechanisms include:

-• Loss of outer membrane porin D (OprD) results in resistance to carbapenems.
+• Loss of outer membrane porin D (OprD) results in carbapenem resistance.

-• The combined loss of OprD in combination with another mechanism, i.e., overexpression of AmpC beta-lactamase OR overexpression of efflux pumps, is a major determinant of resistance to carbapenems.[12]
+• The combined loss of OprD with another mechanism, i.e., overexpression of AmpC beta-lactamase OR overexpression of efflux pumps, is a significant determinant of resistance to carbapenems.[18]

 • Production of carbapenemases, esp.
-Ambler class B metallo-beta-lactamases (NDM, VIM, IMP).[4]
+Ambler class B metallo-beta-lactamases (NDM, VIM, IMP) are rare in US isolates and are estimated at 20% in global isolates.[10]

-• Clinical utility of rapid molecular diagnostic platforms to detect genotype resistance to beta-lactam/beta-lactamase inhibitor combinations is limited by the complexity of non-tested determinants of beta-lactam resistance, such as OprD changes and drug efflux systems.[3]
+• The clinical utility of rapid molecular diagnostic platforms to detect genotype resistance to beta-lactam/beta-lactamase inhibitor combinations is limited by the complexity of non-tested determinants of beta-lactam resistance, such as OprD changes and drug efflux systems.[16]

 There's more to see -- the rest of this topic is available only to subscribers.